Jwan622/jobcoin_mixer/README.md

 - The house account has all the aggregated jobcoins.
 The issue here is determining which accounts to transfer jobcoins to while also avoiding duplicate transfers.

+#### Edge Cases
+1. Say you mix 3 addresses into an address, let's call it AddressB.
+IF you then deposit an amount of JobCoin into AddressB that does not divide evenly 3 ways, you wind up with more coins.
+For example, Say you mix 3 addresses and then try to transfer 2.3 JobCoin to the mixed address.
+Each of the three addresses will receive 0.7666666666666667 JobCoin which, when multiple by 3, comes out to more than 2.3.
+This is a bug that should be fixed since we can create infinite JobCoin this way.

 #### Image Choice
 - Xhibit meme was the clearest choice I had all project.